tc39/proposal-temporal/docs/strings.md

 > Do not use digits, as that might create an ambiguity with POSIX TZ strings.
 > A file name component must not exceed 14 characters or start with `'-'`.

-For more about TZDB, see the [`Temporal.TimeZone` documentation](timezone.md) or the [TZDB documentation](https://htmlpreview.github.io/?https://github.com/eggert/tz/blob/master/theory.html).
+For more about TZDB, see the [TZDB documentation](https://htmlpreview.github.io/?https://github.com/eggert/tz/blob/master/theory.html).

 ### Calendar systems